Last summer, just when I’d finished a new page on my website, I clicked the wrong button and completely nuked my website. Oops.

 In many, many cases, it’s the former.

-“Please mr prospect, will you please validate me?”
+“Please mr prospect, will you please validate me, and buy my thing?”

 That’s wrong on many levels.